 This series of deep cycle, lead-acid batteries from Trojan are optimized for micro-grid, solar, small wind, and other renewable energy uses.
 Designed for extended lifespan, the Premium line has a full two-year warranty, and a prorated for up to five years.

 Trojan Premium line of batteries are made with a 10-year battery life in mind.
 They feature Alpha Plus Paste with T2 Technology, which considerably improves the porosity of the active material resulting in improved performance over longer periods of time; combined with Trojan’s DuraGrid design it increased the overall life cycle of the battery.

-The case of of all the Trojan Premium batteries use their branded Polyon container which is a rugged protection against difficult environments and prevents potential acid leaks.
+The case of all the Trojan Premium batteries is made of their branded Polyon container which is a rugged protection against difficult environments and prevents potential acid leaks.